-MILAN, May 13 (Reuters) - The decision of U.S. asset manager BlackRock to pull out of the rescue of Italian troubled bank Carige makes state intervention more plausible, Moody's Investors Service said on Monday.
+MILAN (Reuters) - The decision of U.S. asset manager BlackRock to pull out of the rescue of Italian troubled bank Carige makes state intervention more plausible, Moody's Investors Service said on Monday.

 "BlackRock’s withdrawal does not bode well for the efforts to turn around the bank without public money," Moody's said in a note.